Hip osteoarthritis (coxarthrosis)

 - 150 minutes per week of moderate to vigorous cardiovascular activity

-- Stand up as often as possible (light activity counts too)
+- Stand as often as possible (light activity also counts)

-- Do strength training with exercises that include the major muscle groups twice a week.
+- Do strength training exercises that include major muscle groups twice a week

 - Limit sitting time to 8 hours per day